nickoala/telepot/REFERENCE.md

 - **token**: the bot's token
 - **delegation_patterns**: a list of *(seed_calculating_function, delegate_producing_function)* tuples

 *seed_calculating_function* is a function that takes one argument - the message being processed - and returns a *seed*.
-The seed determines whether and when the following *delegate_producing_function* is called.
+The seed determines whether the following *delegate_producing_function* is called.

 - If the seed is a *hashable* (e.g. number, string, tuple), the bot looks for a *delegate* associated with the seed.
   - If such a delegate exists and is alive, it is assumed that the message will be picked up by the delegate.
 The bot does nothing.